 During REACH4H’s annual regulatory conference (CRAC 2017 on Nov 1st), Ms. Ya-Hui Ni, the vice president of ERI, examined the current regulatory landscape and introduced the proposed revision of the chemical registration regulation.

-Ms. Ni shared in her presentation the statistics of new chemical substances registration approved by the authority by Sep 30th of 2017, including:
+Ms. Ni shared in her presentation the statistics of new chemical substances registration accepted by the authority by Sep 30th of 2017, including:

 - Small quantity registration: 1,956

 In addition, 864 applications for prior confirmation of new PLC have been approved by the end of Sep.